• Skip to main content

 For the pie crust toppers

 • In a mixing bowl, combine the flour, sugar, and salt.
-Add the margarine, and shortening and mix until the mixture forms coarse crumbs.
+Add the margarine, and shortening and use a fork or pastry blender to mix until the mixture forms coarse crumbs.
 Add the water and vinegar and mix until the dough forms a ball.
-If the dough is still crumbly, add a teaspoon of water at a time until it sticks together but is not sticky.
+If the dough is still crumbly, add one teaspoon of water at a time until it sticks together but is not sticky.

 • Roll the dough out on a floured surface to ¼ inch thickness.
-With a round cookie cutter or using a bowl or large cup as a guide, cut 4 (3 to 4 inch) circles out of the dough.
-Place the dough circles on a baking sheet coated with cooking spray.
-Lightly coat the rounds with cooking spray and sprinkle with salt.
-Pierce the rounds with a fork.
+Cut 6 (3 to 4-inch) circles out of the dough with a round cookie cutter or using a bowl or large cup as a guide (see tips below).
+Place the dough circles on a baking sheet.
+Pierce the rounds with a fork and sprinkle them with salt.
 Bake at 425 degrees F for 8-10 minutes or until the edges are firm.
-Remove from the cookie sheet and set aside.
+When cooled, remove from the cookie sheet and set aside.

 For the stew